 Lorraine was careful to make sure that her main character wasn’t some perfect force for good, he’s complex has demons and actually seems to be influenced by the choices he’s made and the things he needs to do.
 In fact, you have to seriously question whether Sterling can put aside his problems to deal with the main conflict of the story, and when that happens to be a particularly dangerous killer who is murdering people according to his own views on purity.

 Honestly though I don’t want to spoil too much, but Retriever of Souls is a wonderfully crafted novel that doesn’t remind me too much of anything else.
 It’s filled with all sorts of twists and turns that not only kept me hooked till the last page but also made me excited for the next instalment in the series.
 So with all of that in mind I think I’ll give this book a 4/5.
-If you want to grab a copy for yourself then head on over to Amazon UK or Amazon US depend upon where you are in the world.
-And of course make sure you enjoy!
+If you want to grab a copy for yourself then head on over to Amazon.
+You can also purchase the sequels to this novel on Amazon as well by clicking here, here and here.